-Unless you are following the Curly Girl Method super strict, then yes!
-This product is not listed as CG approved because it contains isopropyl alcohol which is known to be a drying alcohol.
-However, as it’s almost at the end of the ingredients list, I am able to overlook this and to be honest.. the cream is rich enough that I haven’t noticed the drying effect from using it on my hair.
-Other curly girls might disagree.
+Unless you are strictly following the Curly Girl Method, then I’d say yes!
+This product is not listed as CG-approved because it contains isopropyl alcohol which is known to be a drying alcohol.
+However, as it’s almost at the end of the ingredients list, I am able to overlook this and to be honest.. the cream is rich enough that I haven’t noticed the drying effects from using it on my hair.
+Other curly girls though might disagree.

-Whether you have straight-wavy hair like me (type 2A) or have dense coily hair like (type 4C) your hair will thank you for it.
-However I do think wavies are better off using occasionally rather than frequently.
-If you have looser curls, wavy hair or very fine hair try alternating co-washes with a low-poo cleanses because using creamy cleansers too often can leave your hair looking/feeling limp (because you’re giving it too much moisture).
-What you’ll then experience is product build-up which is totally normal, especially for wavy girls.
-For denser curly and coily hair, it is recommended that you use a co-wash as your main choice of cleanser but you can occasionally swap to a low-poo if you’re missing that lather.
+Whether you have straight-wavy hair like me or dense curly hair, your hair will thank you for using this co-wash.
+However, I do think wavies are better off using occasionally rather than frequently.
+Try alternating co-wash days with a low-poo wash days because using just creamy cleansers can leave your hair eventually looking and feeling limp.
+What you’ll then experience is product build-up.
+This is totally normal, especially for wavy girls.

 If you get product or oil build-up, simply cut down or cut out the co-washing for a few weeks.
-If there’s still no improvement, you then have two options:
+If there’s still no improvement, check out the two options below.

 Option 1 – do Apple Cider Vinegar or Rice Water rinse at your next wash to cleanse away any build-up.
 If you have coloured hair, go for the Rice Water rinse because it’s more gentle on the hair than ACV.
 I haven’t personally tried the rinses but have heard so many good things about them.
 This is the CG-friendly option.